tomdoeslinux/PixaPencil/README.md

 This app has been translated to:
 - 🇮🇱 Hebrew (by myself), the translation quality is OK.
+- 🇫🇷 French (by a user who has wished to remain anonymous), I am unsure about the translation quality, but it should be OK.

 ## 📣 Shoutout
 Thank you to: